aws-samples/terraform-eks-workshop/README.md

 │   ├── policies                      <-- Directory for workshop modules IAM Roles and Policies │   └── templates                     <-- Directory for workshop modules CloudFormation templates └── workshop
-    ├── buildspec.yml                 <-- AWS CodeBuild build script for building the workshop website (Note this is being deprecated in favour of automated builds within the workshops.aws platform.
-You shouldn\'t need to touch this file)
     ├── config.toml                   <-- Hugo configuration file for the workshop website └── content                       <-- Markdown files for pages/steps in workshop
     └── static                        <-- Any static assets to be hosted alongside the workshop (ie. images, scripts, documents, etc)